ew947202/obsidian_vault/00 Meta/02 PTIs/New keyboard.md

 ---
 ## Daily Log
 ### [[2024-09-09]]
-- [ ] Let user know that her keyboard has been discontinued and she can search for a similar keyboard
+- [x] Let user know that her keyboard has been discontinued and she can search for a similar keyboard
-- [ ] Worked with [[Kelly Roman]] she will get the same keyboard that I have will create PO today
+- [x] Worked with [[Kelly Roman]] she will get the same keyboard that I have will create PO today
+- [ ] PO Submitted should be delivered by [[2024-09-12]]
 ---